swaptacular/swpt_accounts/README.md

   database tasks (chores).
 This can be the same RabbitMQ server instance that is used for brokering Swaptacular Messaging Protocol messages, but it does not need to be the same.
-For example, when different accounts are located on different database servers, it can be a good idea to store local database "chores" as close as possible to the database.
+For example, when different accounts are located on different database servers, it could be a good idea to store local database "chores" as close as possible to the database.

 Configuration